Uriyeah55/City-Simulator/README.md

 - Leave the city if happiness is low (real life can be enough dark sometimes to want to replicate s*icide, to be honest) 🕙
 - Become famous in the city 🕙
 - Have elections 🕙
-- Graphs Statistics to track happiness and health 🕙
+- Graphs Statistics to track average health 🕙